Big Reactions To Cancellations

 You can’t fix it.

-An extra challenge for you in facilitating your child's expressions of disappointment is the fact that right now there is probably nothing you can do to "make up for it."
-You can't host a substitute party or let your child play with a select few friends.
-Many of the usual CAN DOs are unavailable right now!
-It can be really hard to help your child work through disappointment when you feel like you have no way to make it better (and even harder when you're sad about the loss, too).
+An extra challenge for you in facilitating your child’s expressions of disappointment is the fact that with a special event like that, there is probably nothing you can do to “make up for it.”
+The best you can do is host a smaller party or let your child play with a select few classroom friends later, but you and your child both know that special events like end-of-year school parties can’t really be recreated.

 Fortunately, kids don’t need you to make it better for them.
 Instead, you can act as their life coach and help them learn how to work through disappointment on their own.